MithrilJS/mithril.js/docs/integration.md

 // Component containing a Select that uses Select2 for functionality. var S2Component = {

-  controller: function() {
-    // this controller does nothing.
-    // but I like to include it for
-    // consistency in components.
-  },

   // Rendered view for S2
   view: function(ctrl, attrs) {
     var current = attrs.selectedUser;